yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

 You can customize your network, including the virtual network, as follows:

-- Choose the type of Amazon Machine Image (AMI) to use for deployments that use this configuration.
+- **AMI Type**.
+Choose the type of Amazon Machine Image (AMI) to use for deployments that use this configuration.
   - Default x86;
   - Default AArch64; or
   - Custom

-- Choose the VPC setup to use.
+- **VPC Setup**.
+Choose the VPC setup to use:
-  - Specify an existing VPC.
+  - **Specify an existing VPC**.
+Select this option to use a VPC that you have created in AWS.
-  - Create a new VPC.
-Note that this option is considered beta and is not recommended for production use cases, as creating a new VPC can silently fail if there are any classless inter-domain routing (CIDR) conflicts.
+  - **Create a new VPC**.
+Select this option to create a new VPC using YugabyteDB Anywhere.
+This option is considered beta and is not recommended for production use cases.
+If there are any classless inter-domain routing (CIDR) conflicts, using this option can result in a silent failure.
 For example, the following will result in a silent failure:
     - Configure more than one AWS cloud provider with different CIDR block prefixes and selecting the **Create a new VPC** option.
     - Creating a new VPC with an CIDR block that overlaps with any of the existing subnets.